The family of a man whose death has remained unsolved for more than 20 years say they finally feel hopeful the case can be closed.

 The Mcleod family has long campaigned for answers as to why no-one has been brought to justice for Kevin's death, and repeatedly complained about police handling of the case.

 Allan McLeod said this had left the family angry, frustrated with, and deeply suspicious of, Scotland's justice services.

 In 2017, Police Scotland said there had been "serious failings" on the part of the former Northern Constabulary, and officers had missed "the opportunity to gather vital evidence".

 The following year, the Lord Advocate, James Wolffe QC, instructed an experienced prosecutor to review police handling of Mr Mcleod's death.
 This review remains ongoing.

-Last month, Police Scotland said it had asked officers from Merseyside Police to also review the case.
+This month, Police Scotland said it had asked officers from Merseyside Police to also review the case.